What is a lump sum relocation package?

 3) Alternative (Partial) Lump Sum

 Employers can offer a lump sum payment for some of the relocation expenses and then reimburse the remaining expenses upon submission of receipts and supporting documentation the employer decides which expenses are covered under the lump sum portion and which will require receipts for reimbursement.
-Typically it is recommended to reimburse the employee for non-taxable relocation expenses such as final move and household goods shipments.
+Typically it is recommended to reimburse the employee for relocation expenses such as final move and household goods shipments.

 4) Managed Lump Sum